Kelly Osbourne Gives The Camera A Sultry Stare In New Selfie

 Kelly Osbourne gave the camera a sultry stare in a new Instagram selfie.
-The daughter of heavy metal legend Ozzy Osbourne and The Talk host Sharon posted the snap after she was told by an unnamed pal to add it to her social media feed.
+The daughter of heavy metal legend Ozzy Osbourne and The Talk host Sharon posted the snap after she was told by an unnamed pal to add it to her social media feed, per the caption.

 The stunning E!
-News correspondent, who appears regularly on the network to critique celebrity fashion during major awards shows, was almost unrecognizable as she posed in a room in her home.
+News correspondent, who appears regularly on the network to critique celebrity fashion during major awards shows, posed in a room in her home.

-Kelly wore oversized, cat’s eye, black-rimmed glasses on her face.
-This accessory appeared to suit her face shape and gave her an air of sophistication not many others would likely be able to pull off.
+Kelly wore oversized, cat's eye, black-framed glasses with clear lenses.
+This stylish accessory suited her face shape nicely and also lent her an air of sophistication.

-Her hair, which has been a violet hue for about ten years now, was cut to shoulder-length.
-She wore it styled into tousled waves that fell just underneath her chin.
-It was parted on the left side of her head and a sweep of shorter pieces skimmed her right eye as seen below.

-Kelly leaned her head onto the knuckles of her right hand, which sported ultra-long, pale-colored nails.
+Kelly rested her face against the knuckles of her right hand, which sported ultra-long, pale-colored nails.

-She wore a casual gray high-necked t-shirt which finished her look.
+She wore a casual gray crewneck t-shirt.

-Her fans agreed with whomever it was who told Kelly to post the above snap and shared it was one of her best photographs yet.
+Her fans agreed with whomever it was that told Kelly to post the above snap, as they took the comments section and expressed that it was one of her best photographs yet.

 "You look beautiful Kelly!
 Happy New Year and wishing you all the love luck and happiness and health in the world," wrote one follower.